 Artists are fantastic multitaskers and project managers.
-Often, in the course of a single day, you might function as everything from a creator, to a curator, editor, manager, assistant, and gopher.
+Often, in the course of a single day, you might function as everything from a creator, to a curator, editor, manager, assistant, fundraiser, and gopher.
 Never mind going to the grocery store!
 So when it comes time to find people who will support your projects, it’s hard to find time to start.
 Thankfully, finding prospective donors to support your work isn’t as mystical as it seems.
 A little bit of research can go a long way!

 One of the most amazing things about today’s artistic world is how collaboration can happen across borders; both state borders and societal ones.
 People who might never have met have the opportunity to work together toward beauty, inspiration, justice, peace—and pure creative exploration.
 Tools to facilitate collaboration unbounded by geographic location are increasingly ubiquitous in our everyday life.

 Learn how to use the Theory of Change model to map out your plan and evaluate what's working.
 Subscribe to the blog and get your printable copy.